jonv11/jonv11-solitaire-onepager/README.md

 - Draw-1 or Draw-3 modes.
 Optional redeal limits.
 - Undo/Redo with incremental DOM patching.
 - Scoring: Standard and Vegas.
-- Hints and optional auto-complete.
+- Hints and optional auto-complete (auto-finish remaining foundation moves when a win is guaranteed).
 - Persistent settings and stats in `localStorage` with cookie fallback.
 - One HTML file, split CSS/JS, no frameworks required.